 What does supercomputing for the masses mean?
+Certainly not

-Developments mark a supercomputing milestone that could result in enormous mainstream benefits including revitalization of the ailing manufacturing sector.
+long lines like those that awaited the iPhone, but its development marks a supercomputing milestone that could result in enormous mainstream benefits, including revitalization of the ailing manufacturing sector.

-Researchers, academics and engineers from smaller organizations will be able to tap into vastly increased computing power to test hypotheses, prototype products, cut production costs and design better processes for anything from assembly lines to document tracking.
+Researchers, academics and engineers from smaller organizations will be able to tap into vastly increased computing power to test hypotheses, prototype products, cut production costs and design better processes for everything from assembly lines to document tracking.
 The consequence will be a full-spectrum surge of innovation and scientific advancement.

-Long before Microsoft's announcement, HPC was already moving beyond its traditional functions in meteorology and astrophysics.
+Long before Microsoft's announcement, high-performance computing already was moving beyond its traditional functions in meteorology and astrophysics.
 The Pringles factory takes advantage of supercomputing aerodynamic analysis to improve the way potato chips fly off the assembly line.
-Supercomputing simulations have reduced the amount of money that Goodyear has spent on physical tire prototypes from 40 percent to 15 percent.
-Meanwhile, golf club manufacturer Ping is using supercomputing to simulate and test new designs.
+Supercomputing simulations have reduced the amount of money that Goodyear has spent on physical tire prototypes by up to 40 percent.
+Golf-club manufacturer Ping is using supercomputing to simulate and test new designs.

-The engineers behind these applications know that supercomputers are fast becoming the best way to perform that quintessential American task: Make it better and make it faster.
-Supercomputers can help create new markets, new opportunities and new jobs in the U.S. Simulation makes choosing between alternative processing methods far easier.
+The engineers behind these applications know that supercomputers are fast becoming the best way to perform that quintessential American task: to make it better and make it faster.

+Supercomputers can help create new markets, new opportunities and new jobs here in the United States.
+Simulation makes choosing between alternative processing methods far easier.
 Better analysis and documentation of capabilities helps with efficiency.
 Improved factory and workflow layouts increase productivity.
-All those factors can dramatically improve a company's bottom line and increase its competitive edge in the global marketplace and will play an increasingly crucial role in maintaining the competitiveness of U.S. industry.
+All of these factors can dramatically improve a company's bottom line and increase its competitive edge in the global marketplace -- and they will play an increasingly crucial role in maintaining the competitiveness of American industry.

-Admittedly, many Rust Belt companies aren't well positioned to dive into the supercomputing revolution on their own.
-That's why such programs as the Blue Collar Computing Initiative are helping small and medium-size businesses adopt supercomputing tools.
+Admittedly, many rust-belt companies aren't well positioned to dive into the supercomputing revolution on their own.
+That's why programs like the Blue Collar Computing Initiative are helping small- and medium-sized businesses adopt supercomputing tools.
+This program already has helped bring together such unlikely couples as the Ohio Supercomputer Center and the Edison Welding Institute.

-With more computing horsepower for design simulations, engineers can be bolder and more inventive in their ideas, while avoiding the endless repetition of trial-and-error prototypes.
+With access to high-performance computing tools, welders can test a design in minutes, make changes and test it again -- without ever heading down to the metal shop.
+Mask and torch weld designs could soon become a thing of the past.
+With more computing horsepower for design simulations, engineers can be bolder and more inventive, while avoiding the endless repetition of trial-and-error prototypes.
 The freedom to branch out from proven, safe solutions will be vital for exciting breakthroughs in the next decades.

-Congress is now considering legislation that would expand the successful Blue Collar Computing Initiative and help reduce the risk to companies willing to take a leap into the technological future.
-Ohio's Sen. George Voinovich and Rep. Tim Ryan are leading a bipartisan effort to make high performance computing resources more widely available to small businesses and manufacturers.
-Anyone concerned about the United States' ever-rising trade deficit and shrinking manufacturing base should give this legislation serious consideration.
+Recognizing the amazing potential of supercomputing technology, Congress is now considering legislation that would expand the successful Blue Collar Computing Initiative and help reduce the risk to companies willing to take a leap into the technological future.
+Republican Sen. George Voinovich and Democratic Rep. Tim Ryan are leading a bipartisan effort to make high-performance computing resources more widely available to small businesses and manufacturers.
+Anyone concerned about America's ever-rising trade deficit and shrinking manufacturing base should give this legislation serious consideration.